 The eight-acre BioLegend Campus includes a myriad of intricacies and subtleties.
 Encircling the buildings is over 200,000 square feet of site improvements of meandering sidewalks and vast hardscape depicting circles that designate communal and outdoor meetings spaces.
 Located amongst the site improvements are five structures ranging in use from biology and chemistry labs, administrative office space, a kitchen with serveries, multipurpose rooms, a spanning atrium, a hidden parking structure and, finally, to an automated distribution center.

 The process was efficient.
 The team was proactive.
 The owner was committed.
 The story goes like this:

 “We’re growing.
 I need a little more lab space.”
 These are the famous words Founder, Dr. Gene Lay, remembers saying to Hughes Marino Executive Vice President David Marino in 2015.
 The conversation evolved into a topic of strategy, longevity and commitment.
 For Dr. Lay and his executive team, expansion wasn’t an idea—it was a commitment to their team and the research community.
-Starting with the site search and master planning, the Hughes Marino team embarked on creating a strategic Master Plan that outlined a road map for success.
+Starting with the site search and master planning, the Hughes Marino life science real estate team embarked on creating a strategic Master Plan that outlined a road map for success.

 Land Acquisition & Entitlements

 Hughes Marino sourced the land by reverse engineering the traditional real estate process.
 Traditionally, you would cast a wide net across a geographic region based on a size range.
 In this case, the team targeted value and favorable entitlements.
 The search uncovered a number of opportunities but one area specifically spoke to BioLegend.
 The 7.2-acre, four parcel campus with four existing buildings fed by Terman Court was located just outside the strict MCAS overlay zone and included the zoning and by right entitlement BioLegend hoped for.